ampproject/amphtml/extensions/amp-consent/amp-consent.md

 ##### What is `consentRequired`?

-`consentRequired` is used to determine if consent is required for the user.
+[`consentRequired`](#consentRequired) is used to determine if consent is required for the user.
 It can be specified in the config of `<amp-consent>` for different geo regions, it can also be retrieved from the `checkConsentHref` endpoint.

 ##### I also manage consent on non-AMP pages, how can I reconcile the two?

-You can configure `checkConsentHref` to call your own server-side endpoint to detect consent state for the user and reconcile how you want AMP to behave with a response on `consentRequired`.
+You can configure `checkConsentHref` to call your own server-side endpoint to detect consent state for the user and reconcile how you want AMP to behave with using a response from the [`checkConsentHref`](#checkConsentHref).

 ##### How can I send additional information to an ad network/analytics provider?